Image relevance check

 Timing read

-Plan for 30 minutes of prep and 25 minutes of cook time.
-The key middle cue is: Roast for 20-25 minutes, flipping halfway, until the pork is charred on the edges and cooked through.
+Plan for 30 minutes prep and 25 minutes cooking.
+Midway check: Roast for 20-25 minutes, flipping halfway, until the pork is charred on the edges and cooked through.

 Flavor logic